YerevaNN/mimic3-benchmarks/README.md

        python scripts/create_length_of_stay.py data/root/ data/length-of-stay/
        python scripts/create_phenotyping.py data/root/ data/phenotyping/
        python scripts/create_multitask.py data/root/ data/multitask/

-## Working with baseline models
+After the above commands are done, there will be a directory `data/{task}` for each created benchmark task.
+These directories have two sub-directories: `train` and `test`.
+Each of them contains bunch of ICU stays and one file with name `listfile.csv`, which lists all samples in that particular set.
+Each row of `listfile.csv` has the following form: `icu_stay, period_length, label(s)`.
+A row specifies a sample for which the input is the collection of ICU event of `icu_stay` that occurred in the first `period_length` hours of the stay and the target is/are `label(s)`.
+In in-hospital mortality prediction task `period_length` is always 48 hours, so it is not listed in corresponding listfiles.

+## Readers
+To simplify the reading of benchmark data we wrote special classes.
+The `mimic3benchmark/readers.py` contains class `Reader` and five other task-specific classes derived from it.
+These are designed to simplify reading of benchmark data.
+The classes require a directory containing ICU stays and a listfile specifying the samples.
+Again, we encourage to use these readers to avoid mistakes in the reading step (for example using events that happened after the first `period_length` hours).
+For more information about using readers view the [mimic3benchmark/more_on_readers.md](mimic3models/more_on_readers.md) file.

+## Evaluation
+For each of the 4 tasks we provide scripts for evaluating models.
+These scripts receive a `.csv` file containing the predictions and produce a `.json` file containing the scores and confidence intervals for different metrics.
+We highly encourage to use these scripts to prevent any mistake in the evaluation step.
+For details about the usage of the evaluation scripts view the [`evaluation/README.md`](evaluation/README.md) file.

+## Baselines
-For each of the 4 main tasks we provide logistic regression and LSTM baselines.
+For each of the 4 main tasks we provide 6 baselines:
+* Linear/logistic regression
+* Standard LSTM
+* Standard LSTM + deep supervision
+* Channel-wise LSTM
+* Channel-wise LSTM + deep supervision
+* Multitask standard LSTM
+* Multitask channel-wise LSTM

+Linear models can be found in `mimic3modes/{task}/logistic` directories.
+Non-multitask models are in `mimic3models/common_keras_models` directory and
+    multitask models are in `mimic3models/multitask/keras_models` directory.

-Please note that running linear models can take hours because of extensive grid search.
-You can change the `chunk_size` parameter in codes and they will became faster (of course the performance will not be the same).
+Please note that running linear models can take hours because of extensive grid search and feature extraction.
+You can change the size of training data of linear models in codes and they will became faster (of course the performance will not be the same).

 ### Train / validation split

-Use the following command to extract validation set from the traning set.
+Use the following command to extract validation set from the training set.
 This step is required for running the baseline models.
+Likewise the train/test split, the train/validation split is the same for tasks.

        python mimic3models/split_train_val.py [TASK]